erajasekar/cs-workshop/PITCHME.md

 Does the computational work.

-The speed of the proccessor measured in Giga Hertz GHz tells us how many instructions processor can do in a second.
+The speed of the proccessor determines how fast computer can do the tasks.

 +++